TL; DR: How to Make Agile Work in Fast-Growing Startups

 Fallacy #4: We Know what to Build

 This issue applies to both established as well as new organizations.
-You will often find a strong cognitive bias at the founder and management level towards the future direction of the product.
+You will often find a strong cognitive bias at the founder and management level towards the product’s future direction.

 The bias tends to be reaffirmed if things work out (“I was right, and I will be right in the future”), or it will be rationalized in the case of failure. (“Something else was wrong no one could not foresee.”)